Billy La Min Aye

 Billy La Min Aye (ဘီလီလမင်းအေး, ဘ့လံၤလၣ်မ့အ့; born 22 March 1995) is a Burmese singer-songwriter of ethnic Pa'O-Karen descent.
 She gained recognition from competing in the second season of Myanmar Idol and finishing as the runner-up.
 Billy released her debut album Perseverant Soul on 3 March 2018.

 Early life and education

-Billy La Min Aye was born on 22 March 1995 in Taunggyi, Shan State, Myanmar to ethnic Pa'O-Karen parent Khun Billy Shwe and his wife Thein Thein Aye.
+Billy La Min Aye was born on 22 March 1995 in Taunggyi, Shan State, Myanmar to ethnic Pa'O-Karen father Khun Billy Shwe and his wife Thein Thein Aye.
 Her father is an ethnic Pa'O and her mother is an ethnic Karen.
 She is the eldest daughter of two siblings, having a younger sister.
 She attended high school at Basic Education High School No. 4 Taunggyi and graduated from Taunggyi University with a degree in English.
 She was interested in singing since childhood, the love of music was seeded in her when her father sent her to a Sunday school around the age of eight.

 Billy worked as a former private school teacher and taught four skills in English to young children at a private education center in Taunggyi.